tesseract-ocr/tessdoc/TrainingTesseract.md

 There are a lot of other command-line arguments available to text2image.
 See training/text2image.cpp for more information.

-If you can use text2image for your application, great!
-Now skip to Run Tesseract For Training below.
+If you used text2image, you can skip next step - 'Make Box Files', and move to [Run Tesseract for Training](#run-tesseract-for-training).

 ### Old Manual method